 He has been widely acknowledged greatest fast bowler of that time.
 If any technology at that time, he would have been easily measured to bowl between 90 to 100 mph.
-One of Australian cricketing generation, Ernie Jones said; “Larwood wouldn’t knock a dint in a pound of butter on a hot day”.
+One of the Australian cricketing generations, Ernie Jones said; “Larwood wouldn’t knock a dint in a pound of butter on a hot day”.

 Harold Larwood had topped the national bowling averages in 1927 and 1928 with figures of 16.95 and 14.51!
 Larwood did so again in 1931 and 1932 when his wickets cost only 12.03 and 12.86 respectively.
 Even as late as 1936, when he took 100 wickets in a season for the eighth and last time, his average was again under 13.
 These figures bear eloquent testimony to his destructive capabilities, as does the fact that more than half his 1,427 first-class victims were bowled.

-The irony of Larwood’s story is that in retirement he emigrated to Australia, the place where he had been such a figure of opprobrium and lived there contentedly while counting former opponents such as Jack Fingleton, Woodfull and Oldfield among his friends.
+The irony of Larwood’s story is that in retirement he emigrated to Australia, the place where he had been such a figure of opprobrium, and lived there contentedly while counting former opponents such as Jack Fingleton, Woodfull, and Oldfield among his friends.
 He was belatedly and rightly recognized by his own country with an MBE in 1993 when he was 88 years old.
 His father Robert Larwood was a rigid miner and he was fourth on the list of his five sons.
 Harold Larwood died on 22 July 1995 in New South Wales at the age of 90.

-Overall, he appeared in 21 Test matches for England, scored 485 runs at 19.40 with career-best of 98, and credit to 78 wickets at 28.35 with the best of 6 for 32.
+Overall, he appeared in 21 Test matches for England, scored 485 runs at 19.40 with a career-best of 98, and credited with 78 wickets at 28.35 with the best of 6 for 32.
 Moreover, in 361 matches scored 7,290 runs at 19.91 with the best of 102* including three hundred and 23 fifties and 234 catches.
 So, in these first-class matches, he has taken1427 wickets with the best of 9 for 41 including 98 times five wickets an innings and 20 wickets in a match.
 He would have remained in the heart of cricket history.
 Source: Wikipedia